 The Company is currently involved in a number of environmental remediation investigations and clean-ups and, along with other companies, has been identified as a "potentially responsible party" for certain waste disposal sites under the federal "Superfund" law.
-At several sites, the Company is currently conducting environmental remediation, and it is probable that the Company will agree to make payments toward funding certain other of these remediation activities.
+At certain sites, the Company is currently conducting environmental remediation, and it is probable that the Company will agree to make payments toward funding certain other remediation activities.
 It also is possible that some of these matters will be decided unfavorably to the Company and that other sites requiring remediation will be identified.
 Each of these matters is subject to various uncertainties and financial exposure is dependent upon such factors as the continuing evolution of environmental laws and regulatory requirements, the availability and application of technology, the allocation of cost among potentially responsible parties, the years of remedial activity required and the remediation methods selected.
-The Company has evaluated its potential liability and the Consolidated Balance Sheets at both March 31, 2005 and December 31, 2004 included an accrual of \$2.7 million, for environmental matters.
-The amounts charged against pre-tax earnings related to environmental matters totaled \$0.3 million and \$0.4 million for the three months ended March 31, 2005 and 2004, respectively.
+The Company has evaluated its potential liability and the Consolidated Balance Sheets at June 30, 2005 and December 31, 2004 include an accrual of \$2.5 million and \$2.7 million, respectively, for environmental matters.
+The amounts charged against pre-tax earnings related to environmental matters totaled $0.5\ million$ and $1.0\$ million for the six months ended June 30, 2005 and 2004, respectively.
 The liability for future remediation costs is evaluated on a quarterly basis.
 Actual costs to be incurred at identified sites in future periods may be greater than the estimates, given inherent uncertainties in evaluating environmental exposures.